Louisiana Workers Compensation Benefits & Settlements

 Accident related medical bills are paid by the employer and its insurer.
 The injured employee has the right to choose one treating physician in any field or specialty.
 The employer or insurance carrier's permission is required to change treating physicians within the same field or specialty after the employee's initial choice.
 An emergency room physician is not considered the choice of the employee.

-If the employer or its insurer provides the injured employee with a choice of physician form to select his own physician, the injured employee is not required to choose the company's doctor; rather, he may choose his own physician.
-However an injured employee must submit to an examination by a company doctor paid for by the company or its insurer as often as may be reasonably necessary.
+If the employer or its insurer provides the injured employee with a choice of physician form to select his or her own physician, the injured employee is not required to choose the company's doctor; rather, they may choose their own physician.
+However, an injured employee must submit to an examination by a company doctor paid for by the company or its insurer as often as may be reasonably necessary.

 VOCATIONAL REHABILITATION BENEFITS